beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 - **LLM Provider:** Configure your connection to a local AI service.
 You can detect running services and select a model.
 - **Appearance:** Change the UI scale and choose from different icon sets.
 - **Keyboard Shortcuts:** View and customize keyboard shortcuts for all major application actions.
 You can record a new key combination for any command.
-- **General:** Configure application behavior, like auto-saving logs and opting into pre-release updates.
+- **General:** Configure application behavior, like auto-saving logs, opting into pre-release updates, and choosing how PlantUML diagrams are rendered.
 - **Database:** View detailed statistics about your local database file, and perform maintenance tasks such as creating a compressed backup, checking file integrity, and optimizing the database size (`VACUUM`).
 - **Advanced:** View and edit the raw JSON configuration file using an interactive tree or a raw text editor, and import/export your settings.

 ### Info View

 Accessed via the info icon in the title bar.
 This view contains tabs for reading the application's `README.md`, this `FUNCTIONAL_MANUAL.md`, the `TECHNICAL_MANUAL.md`, and the `VERSION_LOG.md`.

+#### PlantUML Rendering Modes

+The **General** settings category includes a **PlantUML Rendering** selector.
+Choose between:

+- **Remote (plantuml.com):** Encodes the diagram and requests the SVG from the public PlantUML server.
+- **Offline (local renderer):** Invokes the bundled PlantUML engine inside the desktop application.
+This mode requires a local Java Runtime Environment and access to Graphviz (or the bundled `viz.js` assets) so the renderer can generate diagrams without contacting plantuml.com.

+If the Java runtime is unavailable, DocForge will report the error in the preview and you can switch back to remote rendering at any time.

 ### Logger Panel